mpv-player/mpv/DOCS/man/options.rst

     :basic: Handle only BT.601->BT.709 mangling, if the subtitles seem to indicate that this is required (default).
-    :full:  Handle the full ``YCbCr Matrix`` header with all video colorspaces supported by libass and mpv.
+    :full:  Handle the full ``YCbCr Matrix`` header with all video color spaces supported by libass and mpv.
 This might lead to bad breakages in corner cases and is not strictly needed for compatibility (hopefully), which is why this is not default.
-    :force-601: Force BT.601->BT.709 mangling, regardless of subtitle headers or video colorspace.
+    :force-601: Force BT.601->BT.709 mangling, regardless of subtitle headers or video color space.
     :no:    Disable color mangling completely.
 All colors are RGB.

-    Choosing anything other than ``no`` will make the subtitle color depend on the video colorspace, and it's for example in theory not possible to reuse a subtitle script with another video file.
+    Choosing anything other than ``no`` will make the subtitle color depend on the video color space, and it's for example in theory not possible to reuse a subtitle script with another video file.
 The ``--ass-style-override`` option doesn't affect how this option is interpreted.